-A fast and fun way to bring everyone together, get a general sense of your students’ state of mind, and fill those awkward few minutes at the beginning of a meeting is to ask something light-hearted, such as “On a scale of ‘dog,’ how are you feeling today?” and then present an image of dogs with different funny expressions (see right).
+A fast and fun way to get a general sense of your students’ state of mind, and fill those awkward few minutes at the beginning of a meeting is to ask something light-hearted, such as “On a scale of ‘dog,’ how are you feeling today?” and then present an image of dogs with different funny expressions (see right).
 There are many different “scales” that you can find on the internet: “a scale of cat,” “a scale of Baby Yoda,” and “a scale of hedgehog cake” for example.
-Although this isn’t having people talk like traditional icebreakers, it does provide a fast, low-stakes way to demonstrate empathy and sets a more conversational mood.
+Although students aren’t talking as much as traditional icebreakers, it does provide a fast, low-stakes way to demonstrate empathy and sets a more conversational mood.

 - (prep) Locate an image of a funny “scale” and add it to your presentation materials.